 What is a redundancy?

-Redundancy is a specific term and form of dismissal that relates to the end of an employment contract because an employer needs to reduce the size of the workforce.
-The employer may become insolvent, the business may be sold to a new owner or the business may be under significant reconstruction due to the changing market conditions and technologies.
+Redundancy is a specific term and form of dismissal that relates to the termination of an employment contract because an employer needs to reduce the size of the workforce.
+This may be because the employer has become insolvent, the business may be sold to a new owner or the business may be under significant reconstruction due to the changing market conditions and technologies.

 What counts as dismissal for redundancy?

-An economic dismissal may allow a claim for redundancy payment or payment for unfair dismissal, or both.
-The first point to consider would be whether or not the dismissal falls within the statutory idea of redundancy, and if so, the employee will be eligible for redundancy payment.
-However, employees may also claim that the dismissal was unfair, which may arise if only part of the workforce are being made redundant.
-If so, employees have the right to challenge the selection criteria which be regarded by a tribunal as subjective, unreasonable and possibly discriminatory.
-This can be evidenced by an employer failing to follow a fair procedure of consultation prior to the dismissal or an unfair selection process compared to other employees.
+An economic dismissal may allow a claim for redundancy pay or payment for unfair dismissal, or both.
+The first point to consider would be whether or not the dismissal falls within the statutory idea of redundancy.
+If so, the employee will be eligible for redundancy payment.
+However, employees may also claim that the dismissal was unfair, which may arise if only part of the workforce is being made redundant.
+If so, employees have the right to challenge the selection criteria which may be regarded by a tribunal as subjective, unreasonable and possibly discriminatory.
+This can be evidenced by an employer's failure to follow a fair procedure of consultation prior to the dismissal or carries out an unfair selection process in relation to only a few employees, and seems to favour other employees.
 If the economic dismissal does not fall within the concept of redundancy and the employee does not qualify for compensation, the employer must seek to justify the dismissal on the basis of ‘some other substantial reason’ that proves the dismissal was reasonable.

 Employers are required to consult individual employees and give them notice within a reasonable period of their impending redundancy and collective consultation must be completed before notices of dismissal are issued.
-Th employer should give written notice of those selected for redundancy to inform them that they are at ‘risk’.
+The employer should give a written statement to those selected for redundancy to inform them that they are at risk of redundancy.

 All employees should be allowed to challenge the redundancy decision.

 Legislate is a contracting platform where business owners can create contracts to help grow and develop their business.
-Legislate's employment contracts and offer letters are key in protecting your IP and Legislate's NDAs are crucial to ensure you can have conversations and partnerships to help develop your business and brand.
+Legislate's employment contracts and offer letters are key to protecting your IP.
+Legislate's NDAs allow you to have conversations and partnerships to help develop your business and brand.
 Book a demo or sign up today to put the confidence back into contracting.

 The opinions on this page are for general information purposes only and do not constitute legal or financial advice on which you should rely.